dinkelk/coop/README.md

 # Dinky Coop
 *Those chickens won't open the door themselves.*

 This is the [Raspberry Pi](https://www.raspberrypi.com) based controller software running my chicken coop.
-It currently exhibits the following capabilities:
+It exhibits the following capabilities:

   1. Automatic open and closing of coop door based on sunrise and sunset time (and configurable offset)
   2. Open and closing of the coop door via an external 3 position switch
   3. Temperature and humidity sensing inside and outside the coop
-  4. A simple [Flask](https://flask.palletsprojects.com/en) web app using to view the current temperature and humidity and control the door
+  4. Logging of all data to CSV files
-  5. Logging of all data to CSV files
+  5. A simple [Flask](https://flask.palletsprojects.com/en) web app to view temperature and humidity and command the door

 ## The Web App